An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: Results

 \subsection{Nonlinear spatiotemporal spectral analysis of the load dynamics}

-The Koopman eigenfunctions effectively capture spatiotemporal load dynamics, encoding them on a low-order manifold.
-This yields coherent patterns in the NLSA space \citep{Giannakis2012NLSA, Giannakis2013NLSA}, and highlight the most predictable and robust features of the evolving dynamics \citep{Giannakis2018Turbulent, Giannakis2021Climate, Giannakis2021Coherent}.
-By applying Algorithm \ref{alg:Koopman} to the data of each month, we obtain the coherent patterns associated with that month.
-For example, Figure \ref{fig:ModesJan2014} depicts these patterns, with the least Dirichlet energy values in Koopman eigenfunctions, for January 2014.
+We apply the algorithm to obtain coherent patterns associated with each month.
+For example, Figure \ref{fig:ModesJan2014} shows these patterns, highlighting the Koopman eigenfunctions with the lowest Dirichlet energy values for January 2014.
 While temporal modes of different months are similar, the spatial modes associated with different months might be generally different (see Figure \ref{fig:SpatialPatternDay}).
 Figure \ref{fig:ModesJan2014} reveals that the dominant frequencies contributing to load dynamics scale with zero, one month, one week, one day, and half a day.
-These load dynamic components have physical interpretations, for example the zero-frequency mode corresponds to the average loads generated in individual power stations (compare the spatial pattern in the first row of Figure \ref{fig:ModesJan2014} to average loads in Figure \ref{fig:DataOverview}).
-The mode scaling with one month in the second row of Figure \ref{fig:ModesJan2014} is due to monthly weather changes, e.g. temperature and solar radiation.
+These load dynamic components have physical interpretations.
+The zero-frequency mode corresponds to the average loads generated in individual power stations (compare the spatial pattern in the first row of Figure \ref{fig:ModesJan2014} to average loads in Figure \ref{fig:DataOverview}).
+The mode scaling with one month in the second row of Figure \ref{fig:ModesJan2014} is due to monthly weather changes, e.g., temperature and solar radiation.
 Additionally, the modes in the third row of Figure \ref{fig:ModesJan2014}, representing a weekly frequency, are influenced by working days and holidays, while the mode scaling in the fourth row of Figure \ref{fig:ModesJan2014}, corresponding to a daily frequency, is affected by changes in solar radiation over 24 hours.
 The final row in Figure \ref{fig:ModesJan2014} displays a half-day frequency, which indicates variations in power usage patterns during day and night.

-The Koopman operator enables the identification of multiscale dynamics and the detection of mode contributions at various scales in power grids.
-Unlike conventional Fourier analysis and POD methods \citep{Holmes1996} which decompose signals into their frequency components, the Koopman operator spectra optimally decompose dynamics into nonlinear basis functions \citep{Brunton2021Fourier}, specifically Laplace-Beltrami operator eigenfunctions \citep{Giannakis2012NLSA} that characterize the geometry of the nonlinear data manifold \citep{Coifman2006Diffusion}.
-Unlike conventional methods which primarily extract temporal patterns, the optimal basis discovered from Koopman spectral analysis determines spatial patterns corresponding to each temporal mode, as seen in the right column of Figure \ref{fig:ModesJan2014}.
-Moreover, no prior knowledge of a base frequency is necessary for Koopman modal analysis.